ConferenceCarbonTracker/CarbonFootprintEGU/README.md

 # 2. Results
 ![](https://github.com/milankl/CarbonFootprintEGU/blob/master/plots/world.png)

 Figure 1: The journeys of all 16,273 scientists are illustrated on an equi-distant map, which preserves the distances with respect to Vienna.
 Line thicknesses are weighted by the amount of participants per country.
 Capital cities / largest cities are assumed as the departure location, with a few exceptions (see Methods).
+The total distance travelled is ca 94 million km.

 ![](https://github.com/milankl/CarbonFootprintEGU/blob/master/plots/CO2_permode.png)